Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 VUCA is an acronym coined to describe the world from the perspective of the U.S. Army after the Cold War.
 It stands for: **Volatility, Uncertainty, Complexity, Ambiguity.**

-Nowadays, it's also used to describe the general conditions of the Digital Transformation---and the fact that previous methods and instruments are ill-fitting to the new challenges.
+Nowadays, it's also used to describe the general conditions of the Digital Transformation—and the fact that previous methods and instruments are ill-fitting to the new challenges.

-The way to cope with the challenges arising from VUCA, the "antidote", has also been termed VUCA---this time standing for: **Vision, Understanding, Clarity, Agility.**
+The way to cope with the challenges arising from VUCA, the "antidote", has also been termed VUCA—this time standing for: **Vision, Understanding, Clarity, Agility.**

 Here's a more detailed article about the two VUCAs: